abdelkimo/or-tools/doc_sources/FAQ/source/faq/CPsolver.rst

 ..  _faq:CPsolver:main_methods:

-What are the main public methods and what is their use?
+What are the main public methods and what are their use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How can I influence the traversal of the search tree?